wp-plugins/twitter-stream/readme.txt

 1. Unzip the zip file.
 1. place the folder into the `wp-content/plugins` folder.
 1. To use the Widget.
-Go to appearance, click widgets & drag it to a widgetized area of your choice & fill in the two fields required.
+Go to appearance, click widgets & drag it to a widgetized area of your choice & fill in the fields.
 1. Go [here](http://return-true.com/2009/12/wordpress-plugin-twitter-stream/ "PHP function call") for info on how to use Twitter Stream in your template.

 == Frequently Asked Questions ==